Interstate High Speed Rail & Rapid Transit

 San Francisco-Oakland metro area opened their first Metro Heavy Rail line (called “BART”) in 1972 and crossed under San Francisco Bay to connect the cities in 1974.
 In 1980, San Francisco converted 4 Streetcar lines to Light Rail.
 In 1987, Commuter Rail service began in the 47-mile San Francisco-San Jose corridor.
 Today, Heavy Rail, Light Rail, Commuter Rail, Streetcars, Cable Cars and Ferries attract over 650,000 daily patrons.
 In 2018, Salesforce Transit Center opened for BRT, Greyhound, Megabus, shuttles, local buses taxis/Uber/Lyft and bicycles.
-By 2019, San Francisco expands Enhanced Light Rail to Chinatown.
+By late 2019, San Francisco expands Enhanced Light Rail to Chinatown.
 By 2022, Enhanced Commuter Rail service in San Francisco-San Jose corridor converts to faster accelerating and lower vibration electric trains.
 By 2025, BART Heavy Rail is slated to reach DT San Jose’s intermodal transportation center.
 By 2027-28, San Francisco will open the tunnel to Salesforce Transit Center for its Enhanced Commuter Rail between DT San Francisco and DT San Jose and possibly, for California HSR Phase 1 as well.
 San Francisco-Oakland-San Jose Metro Area is on pace for 900,000 daily rapid transit and ferry patrons by 2030.